-Through our Student Division, Lawyers Without Borders aims to expand pro bono opportunities for the younger generation.
-We currently have student divisions at six universities across the U.K. This project will facilitate the expansion and development of these divisions to create a strong network.
+LWOBThrough our Student Division, Lawyers Without Borders aims to expand pro bono opportunities for the next generation of lawyers.
+We have grown to over 15 UK based student divisions.
+This project will support continued expansion and development of these divisions.

 Charity information: Lawyers Without Borders UK

 The culture of pro bono in the UK continues to grow and expand.
 Though interest and commitment is strong, young lawyers and future lawyers continue to face a shortage of international and human rights rule of law oriented pro bono opportunities.
 As more pro bono opportunities become available to law students, it is important that all universities, including those outside the 'red brick' criteria, can reap the benefits.